By Dr. Evans Baiya

 The single most important mandate of innovation is to create value.
 Similarly, one of the mandates of entrepreneurialism is to deliver value.
 Yet, innovation and entrepreneurialism are not necessarily the same.

 As a matter of fact, they are two different subject areas that require distinctive mindsets, skills, passions and behaviors.
-One of the biggest problems in Africa is we believe that since we have the idea (the innovation), we must also be entrepreneurs.
+One of the biggest problems is we believe that since we have the idea (the innovation), we must also be entrepreneurs.
 This is incorrect value thinking.
 In fact, very few people play both roles well because they require different things.
 Therefore, you must separate the two, and evaluate your talents against those needed to be a successful innovator or a successful entrepreneur.
 After doing this, you can begin to identify and spend your time where you perform best.

 The entrepreneur may see the problem, but he may not have identified the way to solve it: the innovation.
 Or he may see the problem and know how to solve it, but not how to deliver that solution.
 During delivery is where innovation comes into play.
 At the end of the day, how well you solve a problem and how well you deliver on the solution defines the value you will create.